 2 car bombs leave scores of casualties at an intersection in Somalia's capital

 MOGADISHU, Somalia — Two car bombs exploded Saturday at a busy junction in Somalia's capital near key government offices, leaving "scores of civilian casualties" including children, national police said.
-The attack came five years after a massive blast at the same location.
+One hospital worker counted at least 30 bodies.

-An Associated Press journalist at the scene saw "many" bodies and said they appeared to be civilians traveling on public transport.
-He said the second blast occurred in front of a busy restaurant during lunchtime.
-The blasts left crushed tuk-tuks and other vehicles in an area of many restaurants and hotels.
+A volunteer at the Medina hospital, Hassan Osman, said "out of the total of at least 30 dead people brought to the hospital, the majority of them are women.
+I have seen this with my own eyes."
+At the hospital, frantic relatives peeked under plastic sheeting and into body bags, looking for loved ones.

-The Aamin ambulance service told the AP they had collected at least 35 wounded.
-One of the ambulances responding to the attack was destroyed by the second blast, director Abdulkadir Adan added in a tweet.
+The Aamin ambulance service said they had collected at least 35 wounded.
+One ambulance responding to the first attack was destroyed by the second blast, director Abdulkadir Adan added in a tweet.

 "I was 100 meters away when the second blast occurred," witness Abdirazak Hassan said.
 "I couldn't count the bodies on the ground due to the (number of) fatalities."
 He said the first blast hit the perimeter wall of the education ministry, where street vendors and money changers were located.